pjakiela/ECON523/exercises/E3-DD1.md

 ### Storing Results in Matrices

 One way to avoid using the `putexcel` command over and over is to save your results in a Stata matrix.
 You can create an empty matrix that is j rows by k columns using the command `matrix matrixname=J(j,k,.)`.
-So, for example, if you wanted to make a matrix called `ddresults` with 6 rows and 3 columns, you could use the command
+So, for example, if you wanted to make a matrix called `ddresults` with 6 rows and 3 columns, you could use the command:

 ```
 matrix ddresults=J(6,3,.)